1. What is WIOCC?

 - nearly 60% of traffic on WIOCC’sIP network rides on peers

 - can be bundled with Metro Connect service

 - Shared rack space or dedicated racks/suites to suite client requirements

 11. Apart from capacity, what additional benefits do customers get in purchasing from WIOCC?

-- Technical and commercial flexibility: WIOCC works in partnership with customers to understand their overall requirements and implement solutions to match.
-It can structure purchases that suit customers’ needs, including ‘lease to IRU’ conversions and ‘pay as you grow’ options.
+- Technical and commercial flexibility: WIOCC works in partnership with clients to understand their overall requirements and implement solutions to match.
+It can structure purchases that suit clients needs, including ‘lease to IRU’ conversions and ‘pay as you grow’ options.

 - WIOCC Customer Champions: a 24/7 customer support capability staffed by WIOCC’s internationally-experienced technical and operations professionals